Chaitalykundu/Web-Development/01-HTML/1-Basics/14-Image/Theory/03-Attributes.md

+# Overview

+- The src Attribute
+- The alt Attribute
+- Image Size - Width and Height
+- Animated Images
+- Image as a Link
+- Image Floating

+&nbsp;

+&nbsp;

+&nbsp;

 # The src Attribute

-- The required `src` attribute specifies the **_path (URL) to the image_**.
+The required `src` attribute specifies the **_path (URL) of the image_**.

 &nbsp;

+## Note

-- Note: When a web page loads, it is the browser, at that moment, that gets the image from a web server and inserts it into the page.
+When a web page loads, the browser gets the image from a web server and inserts it into the page.
 Therefore, make sure that the image actually stays in the same spot in relation to the web page, otherwise your visitors will get a broken link icon.

 The broken link icon and the alt text are shown if the browser cannot find the image.

 &nbsp;

-# Example :
+## Example

 ```html
 <img src="img_chania.jpg" alt="Flowers in Chania" />